kavyacodes08/configurator/README.md

 3. Ensure the README is updated with any interface or architecture changes.

 ## Maintainers
-Congurator is maintained by [gopaddle.io](https://gopaddle.io) team.
+Configurator is maintained by [gopaddle.io](https://gopaddle.io) team.